dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 ---
 title: PowerStore
-linkTitle: "PowerStore"
+linkTitle: PowerStore
 description: >
-  Installing Dell CSI Driver for PowerStore via Dell CSM Operator
+  Installing the CSI Driver for Dell PowerStore via Dell CSM Operator
 ---

 The CSI Driver for Dell PowerStore can be installed via the Dell CSM Operator.